tlourey/tlourey.github.io/pages/git-commands.md

 git commit -m "Copy file from source-branch to target-branch" git push origin target-branch
 ```

+## Restore/Rehydrate/Reinflate a repo with just the .git folder

+Useful for browsing/using etckeeper backups or when something goes wrong and you just have the .git folder.

+On a machine with Git installed:

+1. Create a copy folder somewhere outside of the repo, download folder, that is clean, temporary but safe
+2. Copy into that new folder the .git folder.
+If it is named something like MyRepoName.git, rename the folder to just .git once copied
+3. open up command prompt/terminal, etc to the folder created in step 1
+4. Type `git init`
+5. Type `git reset --hard branchname` but change branchname to master, main or whatever branch you want to get back to

 ## Special Git Repo files & folders